For availability, delivery times and more information… please call (831) 624-9901

 Use the King Baby polishing cloth to clean.
 The white side to remove tarnish, the gray side to shine.
 Also you can use the DRY jewelry polishing wipes.
 Never use liquid cleaner on any King Baby products as this will remove the oxidation.

-Genuine stone beads: We use genuine stone beads that can be cleaned with a small amount of mineral oil and a microfiber cloth.
+Genuine stone beads: The genuine stone beads can be cleaned with a small amount of mineral oil and a microfiber cloth.

 History of King Baby Studio: